danieldulaney/danieldulaney.github.io/content/posts/appendlist-part-2/index.md

 If you put all the code from the last two posts together, you end up essentially with the [appendlist](https://crates.io/crates/appendlist) crate.

 The last question: is this data structure useful for anything?
 It's fairly niche.
 In general, you'd do better to store all of your objects in a `Vec` and keep track of the index to each one, just eating the resizing costs.
+Indexing into linear memory is cheap, so there's not much benefit to holding a reference over an index.
 If resizing is expensive, that might be a use case for a specialized linked list.
-If you can come up with a use for this data structure, [let me know](/about/), I'd love to hear about it!
+If you can come up with a use for this data structure, let me know, I'd love to hear about it!